mjkvaak/ImageDataAugmentor/README.md

 **NOTICE!**
 The code is heavily adapted from: https://github.com/keras-team/keras-preprocessing/blob/master/keras_preprocessing/

-The usage is analogous to Keras ImageDataGenerator with the exception that the image transformations will be generated with an external augmentations module.
+The usage is analogous to Keras' `ImageDataGenerator` with the exception that the image transformations will be generated with an external augmentations module.

 To learn more about:
 * ImageDataGenerator, see: https://keras.io/preprocessing/image/